ec-jrc/cbm/iacs_qa/sample_extraction/JRC_v2_notebook/README.md

 ## Release log
 Using the latest version of QUASSA is strongly recommended.
 That said, all superseded versions of the tool are provided as zip packages in the [version_history](https://github.com/ec-jrc/cbm/tree/main/iacs_qa/sample_extraction/JRC_v2_notebook/version_history) directory.
 ---
+**March 3rd 2025** - v2.91
+* Added a new output file – a parcel-centric list of extracted parcels, ordering the data by parcels to give the users a quick overview of the type and number of buckets each parcel was assigned to.
+---
 **February 28th 2025** - v2.9
 * Default bucket target values are now set to values recommended by the new ULM (5% for lot size smaller than 6000 parcels; 300 for lot size larger than 6000 parcels).
 * Added a script that runs QUASSA outside the notebook (beta version)